-Qualified Medical Evaluators (QMEs) are physicians who are certified by the California Division of Workers’ Compensation Medical Unit to examine injured workers and provide medical-legal reports to help to guide settlement of a workers’ compensation claim.
+Qualified Medical Evaluators (QMEs) and Indepndant Medical Examiners (IMEs) are physicians who are certified by the California Division of Workers’ Compensation Medical Unit to examine injured workers and provide medical-legal reports to help to guide settlement of a workers’ compensation claim.

 The QME reports are used to help determine an injured worker’s eligibility for workers’ compensation benefits.
 Psychological injuries (also called Psyche claims), can arise from a variety of stressors in the workplace such as sexual or supervisory harassment, a hostile work environment, or trauma such as a robbery or a shooting.
 A psychological injury can also arise from a physical injury in the workplace such as orthopedic injuries or burns.
 Chronic pain arising from these injuries can cause depression, anxiety, sleep disturbances and other related problems.
 Physicians who evaluate Psyche claims are generally psychiatrists or psychologists.
 The QME must analyze how these injuries affect a worker’s overall psychological functioning.
 The QME also has to consider the special State of California rules and regulations that apply in such cases.

 Most QMEs are decided upon by a “strike panel”, which means the attorneys of both the applicant and the employer will receive three names randomly generated from the Division of Workers’ Compensation and each attorney is allowed to cross one name off of the list and whatever third name is left is the QME who is assigned to complete the evaluation.
 Thus, The QME is a neutral party and it is the QME’s job to fairly assess all of the issues in the case and generate a thorough report to be provided to both parties.

 A more detailed overview of the QME process is available at the following link: www.dir.ca.gov.